Astronomers have found 18 new alien planets, all of them Jupiter-size gas giants that circle stars bigger than our sun, a new study reports.

 These stars are just beyond the main stage of life — hence the name "retired" — and are now ballooning out to become what's known as subgiant stars.

 The team scrutinized these stars, looking for slight wobbles caused by the gravitational tug of orbiting planets.
 This process revealed 18 new alien worlds, all of them with masses similar to Jupiter's.
-All 18 planets also orbit at distances of at least 0.7 times the span from Earth to the sun.
-That's equivalent to 65 million miles, or 105 million kilometers.
+All 18 planets also orbit relatively far from their stars, at a distance of at least 0.7 times the span from Earth to the sun (about 93 million miles, or 150 million kilometers). [ Gallery: The Strangest Alien Planets ]

 In addition to boosting the ever-growing alien planet tally, the new finds lend support to one of two theories that attempt to explain the formation and evolution of planets, researchers said.